 • Add the all-purpose flour, cornstarch, and lemon juice over the mixture and stir just a few more times to make sure the sliced apples are full coated.

-2 tablespoon All-Purpose Flour, 1 tablespoon Cornstarch, 1 tablespoon Lemon Juice
+2 tbsp All-Purpose Flour, 1 tbsp Cornstarch, 1 tbsp Lemon Juice

 • Remove the apple pie filling from the heat and carefully spoon it into a large bowl to cool completely.